 Japan has been in my forever “FcukitList” and never crossed my mind that I would visit it, THIS SOON.
 Yes, I’ve been on some countries in Asia, but Japan has always been that oh-so-expensive first world trip.
 I love their food, their culture, the people, the respect and humility they have, Disneyland, Sakura, railways and the weather.
 Phew, that was long!
 In short, I love everything JAPAN-ese.

 Our trip itinerary wasn’t finalized not until a week before our trip.
-This was because, 1) we were too busy at work, 2) there are so many places to see, things to do, and food trip in Japan, 3) VISA application, 4) SAVINGS.
-We really did save for this trip and it is indeed one of the most expensive country we’ve visited- next was SG.
+This was because, 1) we were too busy at work, 2) there are so many places to see, things to do, and food trips in Japan, 3) VISA application, 4) SAVINGS.
+We really did save for this trip and it is indeed one of the most expensive country we’ve visited- next is SG.

 Visa application was quick and smooth.
 We didn’t encountered problems with Reli Travel and Tours.
 They even released our visa within 2 days.
 Check my Japan Visa application for Filipinos post here. 🙂